mostafa7904/Fun-pricing-page/README.md

 # A fun pricing page

 A fun pricing page with Gifs.
+Made with typescript Vue and tailwindcss.

 ## Project setup